pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-15-secret-otp-agent.md

 true
 ```

 It's alive and kicking.
 Notice that even though we have infinite recursion there, it doesn't blow up.
-That is because of tail call optimization.
+That is because of **tail call optimization**.
 Elixir is smart enough to notice that the last call of the function is calling itself and doesn't add a new entry to the stack call.

 ![](https://media.giphy.com/media/NShlefwRfXmMg/giphy.gif)